anon-blue/anon.blue/README.txt

-            turds turds turds mcgee turds are for you and me --- it's like icecr eam with when the poop juts out with a high pitched squeak.                   jj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjfunck you mbluefuck you blue grscreen cuck suHELLO FORIENdssfdfddfdsfs                             HELLO FOREIGN  I FROM af afw]pfkapfkawfjawihaiwhgw cwajdfwjnarfawa nca wkdjawna v,,,,,,,,,,,,,,,,,,,,,qqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'
+            turds turds turds mcgee turds are for you and me --- it's like icecr eam with when the poop juts out with a high pitched squeak.                   jj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjfunck you mbluefuck you blue grscreen cuck suHELLO FORIENdssfdfddfdsfs                             HELLO FOREIGN  I FROM TJ APAN   YOU ARE ALL OPIGS WITH STUPID BORED FACE    HAHAHAHAH LL,,,,,,,,,,,,,,qqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'

                                         have you ever just walked into a public